Kit Symons

-Christopher Jerry "Kit" Symons (born 8 March 1971) is a professional association football manager and former Welsh international footballer.
-As a professional player, he had lengthy spells at Portsmouth, Manchester City and Fulham as well as earning 36 caps for the Wales national football team.
-He was most recently the assistant manager of Wales national football team but left the post on 4 January, 2023 in the wake of the team's elimination at the first round in the 2022 World Cup.
+Christopher Jerry "Kit" Symons (born 8 March 1971) is a professional association football coach and former player who was most recently assistant manager of Greek Super League side Atromitos.

+As a player, he was a defender who began his career with Portsmouth before playing in the Premier League with Manchester City, Fulham and Crystal Palace.
+He earned 36 international caps for Wales, scoring twice.

+Following retirement he has largely worked as a coach, although he was briefly manager of Fulham and had caretaker spells in charge of Crystal Palace and Colchester United.
+He has predominantly worked as an assistant to his former teammate Chris Coleman with Fulham, Wales, Sunderland, Hebei FC and currently Atromitos.

-Club playing career
+Club career

 Symons was born in Basingstoke, Hampshire.
-He made more than 100 League appearances for each of his first three clubs – Portsmouth, Manchester City and Fulham.
+He made more than 100 league appearances for each of his first three clubs – Portsmouth, Manchester City and Fulham.
 He played for Fulham until December 2001, when he was signed by Crystal Palace for £400,000, the club at which he finished his playing career after 60 senior appearances.

 International career

 Symons qualified to play for Wales because his father was from Cardiff.

 He won 36 caps for Wales, scoring twice.
 His first appearance was against the Republic of Ireland on 19 February 1992 and his last appearance was on 6 October 2001 against Belarus.